aurorascharff/aurorascharff.no/src/content/blog/utilizing-useoptimistic-across-the-component-tree-in-nextjs.md

 }
 ```

-We want to be able to update the jokes with the `ùseOptimistic()` hook, and have it "roll-back" with `revalidatePath()` if there's an error.
+We want to be able to update the jokes with the `ùseOptimistic()` hook, and have it "roll-back" if there's an error.

 We are tied to the `useOptimistic` hook's structure: